Antique Hindu Peacock Oil Lamp, India

 Description

 Oil lamps (diya) are used daily by Hindus throughout India for prayer rituals (puja) performed on a home altar or in temples for devotional worship.
 Hindus believe that diyas are essential, as light itself is the absence of darkness and where evil forces dwell.
 Light and the act of lighting a lamp signify purity, virtuosity, goodness and brings one good luck and power.
-Most metalwork pieces with this type of design, coil details and finish are made by the Dhokra, using lost wax casting to produce one-of-a-kind complex articulated patterns with decorative whorls and whimsical imaginative designs.
+Most metalwork Indian-folk-art pieces with this type of design, coil details and finish are made by the dhokra peoples, using lost wax casting to produce one-of-a-kind complex articulated patterns with decorative whorls and whimsical imaginative designs.
 A peacock is a common motif in Indian ancient stories, poems, songs as a symbol of love, joy, peace and harmony.
 A protector whose screech warns people of danger, its feathers are placed in homes and are said to protect a home’s energy and attract wealth inside.
 In 1963, the peacock was declared India’s National Bird due to its religious and legendary heritage in daily life, traditions and culture.
-This image of a peacock represented as one of many mythical animals is a fine example of Hindu ritual and folk art.
 There is a similar, more complex designed piece published in the Fowler Museum of Cultural History Catalogue.
-The piece is in excellent condition with a soft patina.
+This piece is part of the VA Spiritual-and-Inspirational Collection of Hindu-Cultural-and-Ritual Art.

 Click here for Hindu Home and Temple Shrines ad Religious Practices Blog